Primary Election

 BackgroundPolitician

-EducationB.A., University of Texas at Austin
+EducationB.A., Government, The University of Texas at Austin (2011)

 Supports significantly higher taxes on the wealthiest Americans and large corporations, closing loopholes (including carried interest and “buy, borrow, die”), raising capital gains and corporate tax rates, and using increased revenue to cut taxes for working families and expand supports (wages, Social Security protections, prescription drug and cost-of-living relief).